soscripted/sox/README.md

 Please post bugs and feature requests as issues on [Github](https://github.com/soscripted/sox), where we can track them easily and push updates quickly.
 Please **do not** post them as answers on Stack Apps -- they are much harder to manage!

+## Contribute

+Pull requests to add new features or improve the existing ones, etc. are welcome!
+Please head to the [Contributing](https://github.com/soscripted/sox/wiki/Contributing) wiki page to get started.

 ## Changes

 Please see the change log [at Stack Apps](http://stackapps.com/a/6358).